KevinBaileyCrum/BookShelfProblem/README.md

 The link is a subreddit that contains programming excersizes I'll post below the prompt:

-You have an enormous book collection and want to buy some shelfs.
+"You have an enormous book collection and want to buy some shelfs.
 You go to a bookshelfstore and they sell all kinds of shelfs.
 The wierd part is, some shelfs are different in length but they all cost the same.

-You now want to puzzle your collection so that you can fit as many books on the least number of shelfs
+You now want to puzzle your collection so that you can fit as many books on the least number of shelfs"

 notice the careful wording to avoid an NP hard problem.
 I want to fit as many books on the least number of shelves.
 They cost the same and notice the